Yanivshus/Jstick/README.md

 There is example in the library page in the platformIO registery.

+after download use '#include <joystick.h>' to use the library.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first